How to Reduce Your Construction Site Hoarding Costs

 Environmental hoarding is easily installed in a matter of hours.
 In fact, the average time to assemble 8 feet by 50 feet of hoarding is approximately 2 man hours of installation.
 This saves on the costly, labour intensive hours of work required for the installation of plywood or drywall construction hoarding.
 Saving up on labour costs can result in immediate financial savings which can be redirected to different areas of the project.
 To learn more about the differences between drywall, plywood and environmental hoarding, see our infographics Drywall Construction Hoarding versus Greenloc Environmental Hoarding and Plywood Construction Hoarding versus Greenloc Environmental Hoarding.

-3. Reduce your construction site hoarding costs by reducing waste management and cleanup costs.
+Reduce spending by reducing waste management and cleanup costs.

 Disposal and cleanup costs of plywood and drywall hoarding involve hours of labour and a detailed waste management system.
 With environmental hoarding, the system is removed in a matter of hours and requires minimal cleanup afterwards.
 Instead of being disposed of after a one time use, the environmental hoarding panels are economically and efficiently stacked and stored until you are ready to use them again.
 Just like decreasing costly labour hours, investing less in waste management can result in immediate financial benefits.

-4. Reduce your construction site hoarding costs by cutting back on repair costs.
+Reduce your construction site hoarding spending by cutting back on repair costs.

 In the unfortunate event of site accidents or vandalism, plywood and drywall hoarding repair can be costly and labour intensive.
 However, environmental hoarding panels can be replaced almost immediately by simply identifying the damaged panels, removing them and installing new, clean panels as a replacement.
 Replacing the panels takes less time, money and involves less management.